michalwidera/retractordb/src/rdb/README.md

 ## RetractorDB - inner database structure

 Retractor DB is using inner database format.
 This format supports read,update, append commands interface.
 This database is called _STORAGE_ here.
+Folder rdb contains common library and tool xtrdb that uses rdb library to access dumped data by executor.

 > :warning: **This is work in progress**: This readme can be outdated.